Homelab Proxmox + VyOS + Debian server configuration - WIP

 InfluxDB

-Use (old) native Debian package for stability & least apt repositories
+Use (old) native Debian package for stability & fewest apt repositories

 apt install influxdb-client influxdb